 Amazon Wind Farm US Central is a 100 megawatt wind farm in Paulding county, Ohio.
 The wind farm is expected to start generating approximately 320,000 megawatt hours of wind energy annually starting in May 2017, or enough to power more than 29,000 US homes in a year4.

-The energy generated by Amazon Wind Farm US Central, Amazon Wind Farm US East, Amazon Solar Farm US East and Amazon Wind Farm Fowler Ridge will be responsible for delivering more than 1.6 million MWh of additional renewable energy into the electric grids that supply current and future AWS Cloud data centers.
-The energy produced from these projects is enough to power roughly the equivalent of 150,000 U.S. homes, which is slightly larger than the size of the city of Cleveland, Ohio.5
+The energy generated by Amazon Wind Farm US Central, Amazon Wind Farm US East, Amazon Solar Farm US East and Amazon Wind Farm Fowler Ridge will be responsible for delivering more than 1.6 million MWh of additional renewable energy annually into the electric grids that supply current and future AWS Cloud data centers.
+The energy produced from these projects is enough to power roughly the equivalent of 150,000 U.S. homes annually, which is slightly larger than the size of the city of Cleveland, Ohio.5

 AWS announced a 4.8 megawatt hour pilot of Tesla’s energy storage batteries in its US West (Northern California) Region.
 Batteries are important for both data center reliability and as enablers for the efficient application of renewable power.
 They help bridge the gap between intermittent production, from sources like wind, and the data center’s constant power demands.
 For more information, please see the Tesla press kit here.